-The Lord of the Rings TV show Twitter page has finally concluded the Ring Poem since we originally wrote this article and thus, it seems appropriate to further speculate based on all the information given to us now from Amazon.
+The Lord of the Rings TV (now titled The Lord of the Rings: The Rings of Power)show Twitter page has finally concluded the Ring Poem since we originally wrote this article and thus, it seems appropriate to further speculate based on all the information given to us now from Amazon.
 Where we don’t have to speculate though is when the show takes place.
 Amazon has actually confirmed this today with the final stanza of the poem, which, of course, reads as: “One Ring to rule them all, One Ring to find them, One Ring to bring them all, and in the darkness bind them, In the Land of Mordor where the Shadows lie.”

 The image, featured below, features a zoomed out map of Middle-Earth, showcasing to the bottom left the mythical island of Númenor.
 The people who came from this island had special blood and would live longer than men.
 Isildur hails from this land and was blessed with long life, something that extended to Aragon, who was 87 during the events of The Two Towers, thanks to the blood of the Dúnedain, which was the name given to the race of men descended from the Númenóreans.

 The fact that Númenor is on the island all but confirms that this show will take place in the second age.
 Númenor was destroyed in the Second Age during the Cataclysm, which is when Middle-Earth transitioned from being flat to become a globe and saw the island sink beneath the ocean.
 This is also when Morgoth, the first dark lord, took hold of the race of men and when Sauron lost his ability to shapeshift into charming and kind forms as part of his deceptions and returned to Mordor as an evil and hateful looking creature.

 If that wasn’t confirmation enough, the Twitter account released an accompanying tweet to the poem, stating:

 So there you have it, The Lord of the Rings show on Prime is confirmed to take place in the Second Age!